randylubin/blog-randylubin/_drafts/story-synth-overview.md

 * Slot Machine – a series of cards with randomized content, drawn from each of several lists
 * Phases – the game rotates through a series of a phases, with each phase drawing from a corresponding deck

-**_What's Next_**
+You can read more about them and grab their templates on the [Formats and Templates](https://docs.storysynth.org/guide/#available-formats-and-templates) page of the documentation.

-I'm going to keep adding new features, formats, extensions and more.
-In the short term, I'm working on a series of extensions (e.g. dice roller, standard card deck, lists, light state tracking, etc).
+## What's Next

-I'm also keen to get more designers making and sharing games on Story Synth and I'd love to help out if you have any interest!
+I'm going to keep adding new features, formats, extensions and more, likely prioritized based on the games that I want to make or that I hear other designers want to make.

-Don't hesitate to reach out if you have any questions, suggestions or feature requests...
+I'm excited to get more designers designing and sharing games on Story Synth and I'd love to help out if you have any interest.
+Don't hesitate to reach out if you have any questions, suggestions or feature requests!